 Do Your Part

 We all have a part to play in keeping our waterways clean.
-By understanding the problems and following the City of Houston’s and Harris County’s guidelines, you can decrease stormwater pollution, help clean up our waterways, and ensure a brighter future for us all.
+By understanding the problems and following the City of Sultan and Snohomish County’s guidelines, you can decrease stormwater pollution, help clean up our waterways, and ensure a brighter future for us all.

 At work sites, here are a few simple things you can do to help: